-Being on a fixed income can be a challenge, and stopping your mortgage payment is a big step toward a less stressful retirement.
-Freeing up the money formerly used for your mortgage payment may allow you to pay for a little help around the house with cleaning, yard work, home health care, etc.
+Being on a fixed income can be a challenge!
+Stopping your mortgage payment is a big step toward a less stressful retirement.
+Freeing up the money formerly used for your mortgage payment may allow you to pay for help around the house with cleaning, yard work, home health care, etc.

 A reverse mortgage makes sense whether you want to be more certain of having the financial resources to fund longevity, or you simply need to eliminate your mortgage payment to make ends meet.
 Financial planners are increasingly seeing the advantages of accessing the equity in your home to make retirement more stable and less stressful.

 A reverse mortgage is a government insured FHA/HUD approved loan that allows you to access some of the equity that is tied-up in your home.
 You will not have mortgage payments, though you will need to maintain the home and pay property taxes and insurance.